lukas-vlcek/mapping-normalization-example/README.md

              +-----------------+
 ````

+**The question is:**
-The question is where the log level categories are **normalized**
+ Where the log level categories should be **normalized**
-to common scale unified by the data model.
+to common scale unified by the data model?
+Basically, there are two options:

-One option it to handle log level normalization in every **Log collector**
+1. One option it to handle log level normalization in every **Log collector**
 or in **Log aggregator**.

-Other option is to handle log level normalization **in Elasticsearch during indexing**.
+2. Other option is to handle log level normalization **in Elasticsearch during indexing**.

 The following text focuses only on the later option.

-In the end we discuss and compare
-some of the pros and cons of both options.
+## Motivation

+The main motivation to investigate the later option:

+- implement data normalizations as part of the data model
+- easy identification of missing rules or unexpected results of data transformation
+- if data model is changed and/or if the data transformations are updated it should
+  be easier re-calculate the data in central storage